MaxLangleyIV/Text-Time-Parser/README.md

 When editing video content the producer may provide a list of timestamps and their corresponding visual elements.
 Some editing software requires element durations to be input as seconds.
-This necesitates the repetitive calculation of durations by the editor.
+This necessitates the repetitive calculation of durations by the editor.

 ## The Solution: